Here’s an informational table summarizing key takeaways from the article “Explaining Physical Harassment vs. Discrimination”:

 VIII.
 Conclusion

 Physical harassment and discrimination are interconnected issues with devastating consequences.
-Recognizing the signs, understanding legal protections, and taking action are crucial.
+It is crucial to recognize the signs, understand legal protections, and take action.
 Bystanders play a vital role in intervention while fostering a culture of respect and inclusion, which requires collaboration between individuals and organizations.

 Important Note: